asbjornh/vscode-module-templates/README.md

 Optional. `string[]`

-A list of paths to files load templates from.
-The files must be `json` files and the contents must match the schema of the `module-templates.templates` option.
+A list of file paths to load templates from.
+The files should be named like `<some-name>.module-templates.json` (f ex `my-project.module-templates.json`).
+The `.module-templates` part of the file name is optional but _strongly_ recommended, because you get schema validation in VSCode when editing those files.

 Paths can either be absolute, relative to the home directory (`~`) or relative to `.vscode/settings.json`.
 Relative paths will not work in user settings.